ggwpez/3dpicko/README.md

 ## Updating
 _If_ everything works correctly, a click to the <i>Update</i> button in the Admin GUI should be enought.
 On the next cold-restart it should use the new version.
 (Dont try the <i>Restart</i> button in the GUI, it does a warm-restart).
+### Auto updater
+It does the same thing as a click to the _Update_ button and can be configured in the _serverconfig.ini_ section _updater_.